jpwogaman/template/README.md

 - **template.js** is a "custom module" that can be loaded into Open Stage Control

 - **tracks.json** is a list of names, parameters, playable ranges, etc. for the orchestral instrument VSTs (hosted in VEP) that I use in Cubase. these parameters are viewed and adjusted in OSC via the custom module.
-Currently, I update these parameters in an Excel document, then convert to JSON online, although I am designing a desktop program to streamline and enhance this process.
+Currently, I update these parameters in an Excel document and convert to JSON online, although I am designing a desktop program to streamline and enhance this process.

 - **GR1-OSC1-CH2.xml**, etc. are "Generic Remotes" that are used and configured in Cubase.
 They correlate with certain buttons and widgets in OSC and among other things, essentially allow for key commands to be activated with MIDI commands.